 PJM will accept demand reduction bids from an end-use customer or its representative CSP for a specific MW curtailment (in minimum increments of .1 MW or 100 kW).
-The demand reduction bid will include the day-ahead LMP above which the end-use customer would not consume, and could also include shut-down costs and/or the number of contiguous hours for which the load reduction must be committed.
+The demand reduction bid will include the day-ahead LMP above which the end-use customer would not consume, and could also include shut-down costs and/or minimum down time (i.e. the number of contiguous hours for which the load reduction must be committed).

-Credits for reducing load are based on the reductions of MWh committed in the day-ahead market.
+Credits for reducing load are based on the reductions of MWh committed in the day-ahead market